ryantd42/NY-Legislative-Git/2023/A662A-2023/bill.md

  of 1978, are amended to read as follows:
   Boards  of  elections;  creation,  qualifications  of  commissioners, removal; ADDITIONAL QUALIFICATIONS AND TRAINING IN THE CITY OF NEW YORK.
-  3. In  the  city  of  New  York  the board shall consist of [ten] TWO commissioners of election who [shall be registered voters in the  county for  which  they  are appointed and they] shall be appointed by the city

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02544-01-3
+  LBD02544-03-4
- A. 662  2
+ A. 662--A  2

- council of the city of New York.
+  3. In  the  city  of  New  York  the board shall consist of [ten] TWO commissioners of election who [shall be registered voters in the  county for  which  they  are appointed and they] shall be appointed by the city council of the city of New York.
 [Not more than two commissioners  shall be  registered  voters  of  the same county] NO TWO COMMISSIONERS MAY BE RESIDENTS OF THE SAME COUNTY OR REGISTERED VOTERS OF THE SAME PARTY.
   § 3.
 Subdivisions 2 and 4 of section 3-204 of the election law, subdi-
  vision 2 as amended by chapter 453 of the laws of 1997, and  subdivision 4  as amended by chapter 116 of the laws of 2010, are amended to read as
  follows:
   2. (A) Party recommendations for election commissioner shall  be  made by  the  county committee or by such other committee as the rules of the party may provide, by a majority of the votes cast at a meeting  of  the members of such committee at which a quorum is present.
 If at any time a vacancy  occurs in the office of any election commissioner other than by expiration of term of office, party recommendations to fill such vacancy shall be made by the county committee or by such other committee as  the rules  of  the  party  may provide, by a majority of the votes cast at a meeting of the members of such committee at which a quorum is present.
   (B) PARTY RECOMMENDATIONS FOR ELECTION COMMISSIONER IN THE CITY OF NEW YORK OR TO FILL A VACANCY IN SUCH OFFICE SHALL BE  MADE  BY  THE  COUNTY COMMITTEE  OR  BY  SUCH  OTHER  COMMITTEE  AS THE RULES OF THE PARTY MAY PROVIDE, BY A MAJORITY OF THE VOTES CAST AT A MEETING OF THE MEMBERS  OF SUCH  COMMITTEE  AT WHICH A QUORUM IS PRESENT.
 EACH PARTY SHALL, WITHIN SIXTY DAYS OF A VACANCY, FILE A CERTIFICATE OF PARTY RECOMMENDATION WITH THE CLERK OF THE CITY COUNCIL OF THE CITY OF NEW YORK  RECOMMENDING  ONE INDIVIDUAL  FOR  CONSIDERATION  TO SERVE AS A COMMISSIONER OF ELECTIONS.
  THE CITY COUNCIL SHALL IMMEDIATELY, OR AS SOON  AS  PRACTICABLE  BUT  NO MORE  THAN  THIRTY DAYS THEREAFTER, HOLD A PUBLIC HEARING ON SUCH RECOM- MENDATIONS AND PROVIDED FURTHER, NO MORE  THAN  THIRTY  DAYS  THEREAFTER CONFIRM AN INDIVIDUAL FOR SUCH POSITION.
   4. Commissioners of election shall be appointed by the county legisla- tive  body,  or in the city of New York, by the city council FOLLOWING A PUBLIC HEARING.
 Provided, however, that if  a  legislative  body  shall fail  to  appoint any person recommended by a party for appointment as a commissioner pursuant to this section,  within  thirty  days  after  the filing  of  a  certificate of recommendation with such legislative body, then the members of such legislative body who are members of  the  poli- tical  party  which  filed such certificate may appoint such person.
 And further provided, if there are no members of the  legislative  body  who are  members  of  the  political party which filed such certificate, the appointment shall take effect upon the expiration of  thirty  days  from the date that the certificate was filed.
 If none of the persons named in any  of  the certificates filed by a party are so appointed within sixty days after the filing of any such certificate, then such party may  file another  certificate within thirty days after the expiration of any such sixty day period recommending a different person for  such  appointment.
  If  a  party  fails  to file a certificate within the time prescribed by this section, the members of the legislative body  who  are  members  of such party may appoint any eligible person to such office.
   §  4.
 The  section  heading  of  section 3-212 of the election law is amended and a new subdivision 6 is added to read as follows:
   Boards of elections; organization, proceedings, reports  and  records;
  BUDGET REPORTING IN THE CITY OF NEW YORK.
-  6. IF, AT ANY TIME DURING THE CITY FISCAL YEAR  OF  THE  CITY  OF  NEW YORK, THE DIRECTOR OF MANAGEMENT AND BUDGET OF SUCH CITY DETERMINES THAT THE  EXPENDITURES  OF THE BOARD OF ELECTIONS OF THE CITY OF NEW YORK ARE REASONABLY LIKELY TO EXCEED APPROPRIATIONS TO SUCH BOARD  FOR  PERSONNEL SERVICES  OR  OTHER  THAN PERSONNEL SERVICES FOR A QUARTER OF THE FISCAL
+  6. IF,  AT  ANY  TIME  DURING THE CITY FISCAL YEAR OF THE CITY OF NEW YORK, THE DIRECTOR OF MANAGEMENT AND BUDGET OF SUCH CITY DETERMINES THAT
- A. 662  3
+ A. 662--A  3

- YEAR, BASED UPON A REASONABLE ALLOTMENT BY SUCH DIRECTOR OF SUCH  APPRO- PRIATIONS  TO SUCH QUARTER, OR FOR THE ENTIRE FISCAL YEAR, SUCH DIRECTOR SHALL PROVIDE WRITTEN NOTICE OF  SUCH  DETERMINATION  TO  THE  EXECUTIVE DIRECTOR  OF SUCH BOARD, THE MAYOR OF SUCH CITY, THE SPEAKER OF THE CITY COUNCIL OF SUCH CITY, AND THE PUBLIC ADVOCATE  OF  SUCH  CITY,  TOGETHER WITH  ANY  RELEVANT REQUESTS FOR ADDITIONAL DATA OR INFORMATION THAT THE DIRECTOR DETERMINES TO BE MATERIAL TO SUCH  BOARD'S  LEVEL  OF  EXPENDI- TURES.
+ THE EXPENDITURES OF THE BOARD OF ELECTIONS OF THE CITY OF NEW  YORK  ARE REASONABLY  LIKELY  TO EXCEED APPROPRIATIONS TO SUCH BOARD FOR PERSONNEL SERVICES OR OTHER THAN PERSONNEL SERVICES FOR A QUARTER  OF  THE  FISCAL YEAR,  BASED UPON A REASONABLE ALLOTMENT BY SUCH DIRECTOR OF SUCH APPRO- PRIATIONS TO SUCH QUARTER, OR FOR THE ENTIRE FISCAL YEAR, SUCH  DIRECTOR SHALL  PROVIDE  WRITTEN  NOTICE  OF  SUCH DETERMINATION TO THE EXECUTIVE DIRECTOR OF SUCH BOARD, THE MAYOR OF SUCH CITY, THE SPEAKER OF THE  CITY COUNCIL  OF  SUCH  CITY,  AND THE PUBLIC ADVOCATE OF SUCH CITY, TOGETHER WITH ANY RELEVANT REQUESTS FOR ADDITIONAL DATA OR INFORMATION  THAT  THE DIRECTOR  DETERMINES  TO  BE  MATERIAL TO SUCH BOARD'S LEVEL OF EXPENDI- TURES.
 WITHIN TWENTY DAYS  OF  RECEIVING  SUCH  NOTICE,  SUCH  EXECUTIVE DIRECTOR  SHALL  SUBMIT  TO  SUCH  DIRECTOR,  MAYOR, PUBLIC ADVOCATE AND SPEAKER A PROJECTION OF WHETHER AND BY WHAT AMOUNT IT  WILL  EXCEED  ITS APPROPRIATIONS  FOR PERSONNEL SERVICES AND OTHER THAN PERSONNEL SERVICES FOR EACH QUARTER AND THE ENTIRE FISCAL YEAR, TOGETHER  WITH  A  DETAILED EXPLANATION  OF  THE NEEDS JUSTIFYING ANY SUCH PROJECTED EXCESS EXPENDI- TURES.
 NOTHING IN THIS SUBDIVISION SHALL BE CONSTRUED  TO  PREVENT  THE DIRECTOR  FROM  REQUIRING  THE  FURNISHING  OF DATA AND INFORMATION, AND ANSWERS TO PERTINENT INQUIRIES, AT ANY TIME IN ACCORDANCE  WITH  SECTION TWO HUNDRED TWENTY-FIVE OF THE NEW YORK CITY CHARTER.
   § 5.
 Section 3-300 of the election law is amended to read as follows:
   §  3-300.
 Board employees; appointment.
 [Every] 1.
 EXCEPT AS PROVIDED IN SUBDIVISION TWO OF THIS  SECTION,  EVERY  board  of  elections  shall appoint, and at its pleasure remove, clerks, voting machine technicians, custodians  and  other  employees,  fix  their  number,  prescribe their duties, fix their titles and rank and establish  their  salaries  within the  amounts  appropriated  therefor  by the local legislative body [and shall secure in the appointment of employees of the board  of  elections equal representation of the major political parties].
 Every commissioner in  each  board  of  elections  except for commissioners of the board of elections of the city of New York, may approve and at pleasure remove  a deputy, establish his OR HER title and prescribe his OR HER duties.
 [In]
   2. THERE SHALL BE EQUAL REPRESENTATION OF THE MAJOR POLITICAL PARTIES AMONG THOSE EMPLOYEES OF THE BOARD OF ELECTIONS CHARGED WITH THE DUTY OF QUALIFYING VOTERS, DISTRIBUTING BALLOTS TO VOTERS, OR RECEIVING, RECORD- ING OR COUNTING VOTES AT ELECTIONS.
   3. (A) NOTWITHSTANDING ANY PROVISION OF GENERAL, SPECIAL OR LOCAL LAW, IN the city of New York, [the board of elections shall appoint] an exec- utive director [and a deputy executive director whose duties it shall be to supervise the operations of the board of elections under  the  super- vision of such board] SHALL BE APPOINTED AND MAY BE REMOVED, IN A MANNER SET  FORTH  IN PARAGRAPH (B) OF THIS SUBDIVISION.
 IT SHALL BE THEIR DUTY TO SUPERVISE THE OPERATIONS OF THE BOARD OF ELECTIONS IN ACCORDANCE WITH THIS SUBDIVISION.
 THE EXECUTIVE DIRECTOR SHALL BE SELECTED  FOLLOWING  A NATIONWIDE  SEARCH  FOR QUALIFIED AND EXPERIENCED CANDIDATES.
 THEY SHALL SERVE A TERM OF FOUR YEARS.
   (B) THE BOARD OF ELECTIONS OF THE CITY OF NEW YORK  SHALL  ADVISE  THE EXECUTIVE  DIRECTOR ON MATTERS OF POLICY AFFECTING THE ADMINISTRATION OF ELECTIONS IN THE CITY OF NEW YORK.
 EXCEPT AS EXPRESSLY PROVIDED IN  THIS SUBDIVISION, SUCH BOARD SHALL EXERCISE NO EXECUTIVE POWER AND PERFORM NO EXECUTIVE  OR  ADMINISTRATIVE FUNCTIONS.
 EXCEPT AS EXPRESSLY PROVIDED IN THIS SUBDIVISION, SUCH BOARD  SHALL  MAKE  NO  INDIVIDUALIZED  DECISIONS CONCERNING  THE  EMPLOYMENT  OF ANY SPECIFIC PERSON OR THE REGISTRATION, PRE-REGISTRATION, ENROLLMENT OR QUALIFICATIONS OF ANY SPECIFIC VOTER  OR APPLICANT.
-NOTHING IN THIS SUBDIVISION SHALL BE CONSTRUED TO REQUIRE  OR AUTHORIZE  THE  DAY-TO-DAY  SUPERVISION OF THE EXECUTIVE DIRECTOR BY THE BOARD.
+NOTHING IN THIS SUBDIVISION SHALL BE CONSTRUED TO REQUIRE OR AUTHORIZE THE DAY-TO-DAY SUPERVISION OF THE EXECUTIVE  DIRECTOR  BY  THE
+ A. 662--A  4

+ BOARD.
 THE BOARD MAY DELEGATE POWERS AND DUTIES CONFERRED UPON THE BOARD TO THE EXECUTIVE DIRECTOR, TO BE EXERCISED CONSISTENT WITH PARAGRAPH (E) OF  THIS  SUBDIVISION.
-IN THE CASE OF A  VACANCY,  AN  EXECUTIVE  DIRECTOR
- A. 662  4

- SHALL  BE APPOINTED TO SERVE THE REMAINDER OF THE UNEXPIRED TERM ACCORD- ING TO THE ORIGINAL MANNER OF  APPOINTMENT  OF  THE  PREVIOUS  EXECUTIVE DIRECTOR.
+IN  THE CASE OF A VACANCY, AN EXECUTIVE DIRECTOR SHALL  BE APPOINTED TO SERVE THE REMAINDER OF THE UNEXPIRED TERM ACCORD- ING TO THE ORIGINAL MANNER OF  APPOINTMENT  OF  THE  PREVIOUS  EXECUTIVE DIRECTOR.